STM Kargu: Operational history

 Kargu was used in Syria and Libya by the Turkish Armed Forces.
 It was also reportedly used by Azerbaijan during the 2020 Nagorno-Karabakh war, though it hasn't been verified by the Azerbaijani authorities yet.

-In 2020 a Kargu 2 Drone hunted down and attacked a human target in Libya, according to a report from the UN Security Council’s Panel of Experts on Libya, published in March 2021.
+In 2020 a Kargu 2 Drone hunted down and attacked LNA forces in Libya, according to a report from the UN Security Council’s Panel of Experts on Libya, published in March 2021.

+The Kargu 2 was loaded with explosives detected and attacked with its artificial intelligence without command.
+It was considered the first drone attack in history carried out by the UAVs on their own initiative.

 This may have been the first time an autonomous killer robot armed with lethal weaponry attacked human beings.
 The capability of Kargu 2 to attack targets autonomously has however never been demonstrated by the company.

 Commercials demonstrating Kargu 2's capabilities have shown a human operator selecting the targets and engaging the attack mode, while the drone is only responsible to perform the attack dive on the pre-selected target.